 5. Recycle Bin

 Recycle Bin is probably one of the essential features of OneDrive for Business.
 As you delete files from OneDrive – that is where they end up.
 And you can quickly restore the files from here.
 But, just like in SharePoint, you only got 93 days to recover the files from the Recycle bin.
-After that threshold, the only thing I can offer you are thoughts and prayers – the files are automatically purged from the Recycle Bin 93 days after they were deleted.
 To learn more about the Recycle Bin, please follow this post.